 While there’s no universally perfect delay pedal for every conceivable guitar player, this list comprises the best delay pedals on the market today.

-We’ve run through a slew of pedals and I’ve decided on the TC Electronic Flashback 2 as the best overall delay pedal.
+We’ve run through a slew of pedals and I’ve decided on the TC Electronic Flashback 2 as my favorite option among the best delay pedals.
 If you don’t already own a delay pedal, it checks off the most boxes.

 It’s not the best at any one thing, but it’s versatile, well-built, and has an app interface that expands its capabilities.
 Plus, and this can’t be understated, the flashback 2 is inexpensive.